soney/ProgramsInformationPeople/_sources/Assessments/week3a1.rst

    :answer_b: ['world', 'travel', 'lights']
    :answer_c: ['travel', 'lights']
    :answer_d: ['world', 'travel']
-   :feedback_a: Incorrect, when we take a slice of something, it is inclusive of the first number and exclusive of the second.
+   :feedback_a: When we take a slice of something, it is inclusive of the first number and exclusive of the second.
-   :feedback_b: Incorrect, when we take a slice of something, it is inclusive of the first number and exclusive of the second.
+   :feedback_b: When we take a slice of something, it is inclusive of the first number and exclusive of the second.
 Additionally, Python is a zero-index based language.
-   :feedback_c: Correct.
+   :feedback_c: Yes, python is a zero-index based language and slices are inclusive of the first number and exclusive of the second.
-   :feedback_d: Incorrect, Python is a zero-index based language.
+   :feedback_d: Python is a zero-index based language.
    :correct: c
    :practice: T
    :topics: